Best Lenses for Underwater Photography

 Nikon 10-24mm,12-24mm, Tokina 11-16mm, Tokina 12-24mm, Sigma 10-20mm

-- The nikon 10-24mm and sigma 10-20mm are the best suited for underwater photography because of their close-focus distance
+• The Nikon 10-24mm and Sigma 10-20mm are the best suited for underwater photography because of their close-focus distance, the Nikon lens is the best choice.

-- The Nikon 10-24mm was announced on April 14th 2009.
+• The Nikon 10-24mm was announced on April 14th 2009.
 It could be a great choice for a wide-angle rectilinear zoom.
 It focuses at 9.6 inches, closer than the nikon 12-24mm, which focuses at 12 inches.
 It takes a 77mm filter.
 Retails at $900.
-Feedback from underwater photographers has been god.
+Feedback from underwater photographers has been good.

-- The Tokina 11-16mm will not have enough of a zoom range for sharks/pelagics, but it could be an excellent choice for wrecks, if that is your focus.
-This lens would probably be my last choice though; I've heard of a couple underwater photographers not happy with this lens
+• The Tokina 11-16mm will not have enough of a zoom range for sharks/pelagics, but it could be an excellent choice for wrecks, if that is your focus.
+This lens would probably be my last choice though; I've heard of a couple underwater photographers not happy with this lens.
+It actually works well for video though.

-- The Sigma 10-20mm has a very good reputation for underwater use, due to it's minimum close focusing distance of 24cm.
-Great choice for wrecks and Wide-angle shots with straight lines, models, etc. This lens is a personal favorite of mine for topside wide-angle photography and is an excellent value for the price, and it very sharp.
+• The Sigma 10-20mm has a very good reputation for underwater use, due to it's minimum close focusing distance of 24cm.
+Great choice for Wrecks, Sharks and Wide-angle shots with straight lines, models, etc. This lens is a personal favorite of mine for topside wide-angle photography and is an excellent value for the price, and it is very sharp.

 Nikon 14-24mm